-Maintenance of the proposed substation site would employ manual and low-impact methods wherever possible.
+Vegetation management along transmission line ROWs and at the proposed substation site would employ manual and low-impact methods, wherever possible.
 Proper implementation of these controls is expected to result in only minor temporary impacts to surface waters.

-Operations - The operations of the proposed substation site would not be expected to produce a process waste water stream, however if in the future a waste water stream is produced, than proper permit coverage would be obtained.
+Substation Operations - The operations of the proposed substation site would not be expected to produce a process waste water stream, however, if in the future a waste water stream is produced, then proper permit coverage would be obtained.